 In addition to Local Plan Policy DP20, the redevelopment of 'Valuable Employment Sites' shown on map on pg 21 for non-employment uses will be resisted.
-Such development would only be granted in the exceptional circumstances where it can be clearly demonstrated that no demand exists within this area for B1, B2 or B8 uses and an alternative and equal provision is made elsewhere in Frome.
+Such development would only be granted in the exceptional circumstances where it can be clearly demonstrated that no demand exists within this area for B1, B2 or B8 uses and an alternative and equal provision is made elsewhere in Frome, unless it can be clearly demonstrated that this is not possible or viable.